Student-Athlete Code of ConductPDF Version

 The athletics department is a window to the University and student-athletes often are in the spotlight.
 For better or worse, their behavior is subject to scrutiny by many including peers, campus, local and national communities and media.
 The actions of one student-athlete may result in a generalization to all student-athletes and reflects on the individual, team, department and University.
 It is expected that all student-athletes abide by team, department and University policies.
 Team guidelines and the Intercollegiate Athletics student-athlete code of conduct will be available to all student-athletes.

 Student-athletes who do not conform to this code may be subject to consequences for their actions that may include but are not limited to: a warning, dismissal from the team, reduction or withdrawal of athletically related financial aid, and dismissal from the University.
-In addition to all University policies, student-athletes are responsible for following the standards in the NCAA student-athlete behavior statement and the Big Ten sports-like conduct statement as well as all city, state and federal laws.
+In addition to all University policies, student-athletes are responsible for following all city, state and federal laws.

 II.
 CONDUCT GUIDELINES

 - Be respectful of all others and to treat people as they would want to be treated.

 Communicate with their teammates, coaches, faculty, and other members of the campus community with honesty and timeliness.